witt3rd/blog/2015-01/linked-data/main.md

 Success(Blank())
 ~~~~

-Note that our `Triple` now contains one valie `UriRef` and that the last two lines have failed to parse (recall: they are `NamedNodes`).
+Note that our `Triple` now contains one valid `UriRef` and that the last two lines have failed to parse (recall: they are `NamedNodes`).

 # Baby Step 3: NamedNodes and UriRefs
 Let's now add support for `NamedNodes` and allow `Subject` to be either a `NamedNode` or a `UriRef`.